shampeon/cdbTest/README.md

 Follow the [installation instructions for your platform](https://www.cockroachlabs.com/docs/v20.1/install-cockroachdb.html) to install Cockroach DB as a local-binary single node cluster.

-**Note:** This tutorial doesn't describe how to use Cockroach DB clusters being run in Kubernetes or Docker environments.
+**Note:** This tutorial doesn't describe how to use Cockroach DB clusters running in Kubernetes or Docker environments.

 ## Step 1.
 Starting your Cockroach DB cluster